Radiotherapy and Chemotherapy (non localised penile cancer)

-If penile cancer has spread beyond the penis and has affected other areas of the body such as lymph nodes, a combination of both surgery to remove the lymph nodes followed by external beam radiotherapy and/or chemotherapy may be used in treating any cancer cells that may be still be present.
+If penile cancer has spread beyond the penis and has affected other areas of the body such as lymph nodes, a combination of both surgery to remove the lymph nodes followed by external beam radiotherapy and/or chemotherapy may be recommended.

 Radiotherapy and chemotherapy can also be used independently in cases of more advanced penile cancer.

 External beam radiotherapy (radiotherapy from outside the body) directs radiation at the cancer.
 It can also shrink areas of cancer which are affecting specific areas of the body and help provide relief from symptoms such as pain or discomfort.

 For general advice on radiotherapy from NHS Choices please click here

 This may be caused by a combination of both treatment and travel.
 Getting small restful naps or taking a prescribed mild sedative medication may help.

 Radiotherapy can sometimes irritate the sensitive skin around the penis delaying the healing process.
 Vitamin E supplements and

 topical creams can aid the healing process and these may be prescribed by the healthcare team.
 It is also advisable to keep areas that have been exposed to radiotherapy covered and protected from direct sunlight.